scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

     result = machete.splitn(texts, n=5, tokenizer="custom_punctuation_tokenizer")
     ```

-[lexos.cutter.Machete.split][lexos.cutter.__init__.Machete.split] and [lexos.cutter.Machete.splitn][lexos.cutter.__init__.Machete.split] return a list of lists, where each item in the sublist corresponds to a text.
+[lexos.cutter.Machete.split][lexos.cutter.Machete.split] and [lexos.cutter.Machete.splitn][lexos.cutter.Machete.split] return a list of lists, where each item in the sublist corresponds to a text.
 By default, each text contains a list of strings in which the string corresponds to a segment.
 It is possible to return the segments as lists of tokens by setting the `as_string` parameter to `False`.

 !!! note
-    [lexos.cutter.Machete][lexos.cutter.__init__.Machete] has no method of splitting texts on milestones.
+    [lexos.cutter.Machete][lexos.cutter.Machete] has no method of splitting texts on milestones.
 This is because the desired effect can be achieved by writing a custom function with a regex pattern containing the milestone.
-Such a function would probably lack the fine-grained possibilities of the query language implemented in [lexos.cutter.Ginsu][lexos.cutter.__init__.Ginsu], but this functionality is probably only suitable for accessing token attributes supplied by a language model.
+Such a function would probably lack the fine-grained possibilities of the query language implemented in [lexos.cutter.Ginsu][lexos.cutter.Ginsu], but this functionality is probably only suitable for accessing token attributes supplied by a language model.

 ### Filesplit (codename `Chainsaw`)